CoderDojoSV/beginner-python/Day-4/README.md

 ##The coordinate grid

 Pygame uses a coordinate system to describe where things are on the screen.
-(0,0) is the top-left and (640,480) is the bottom right.
+(0,0) is the top-left and (640,480) is the bottom right, and anything in between is somewhere inside the window.

 ![The coordinate system](coordinates.png)

 ##Drawing Shapes

-Draw lines, rectangles, and circles.
+We can use Pygame to draw lines, rectangles, and circles on the screen.

+Try changing the numbers to different values.
+What happens?

     import pygame
     pygame.init()